Wild Women of the Waves – Art of Ships Figureheads

 To the earliest seafarers figureheads had religious/spiritual significance.
 The earliest figurehead was in fact the actual head and skin of a real animal.
 The worldwide superstition about installing a protective figurehead and not removing it has continued to this day.
 Then, as now, a figurehead signified artistic skill and prestige, tribal allegiances and ownership.

-In the 16th century there were big developments in decorative arts on ships.
-Through the 17th and 18th centuries lions and horses were a favourite of the British, when warships proclaimed their power and aggression as they competed for trade and empires.
+In the 16th century, there were big developments in decorative arts on ships.
+Through the 17th and 18th centuries, lions and horses were a favorite of the British, when warships proclaimed their power and aggression as they competed for trade and empires.